Keis G901 review | Battery-powered heated gloves tested

 By Steve Rose

-The Keis’ G901s on review here are the can be powered directly from your bike’s electrical system or via rechargeable Lithium-ion batteries fitted into the cuffs.
-Keis claims they are 10% warmer while not being too bulky to spoil feel for your bike’s controls.
+The Keis’ G901 heated gloves are a slightly more sporty-feeling glove than the G601s I've owned since 2019.
+Like the G601, they can be powered directly from your bike’s electrical system or via rechargeable Lithium-ion batteries fitted into the cuffs.
+Keis claims they are 10% warmer than their other gloves while not being too bulky to spoil feel for your bike’s controls.

 I’ve focused a lot of this review on the gloves’ performance using the optional (£85) battery packs, though if I were using them on just one bike I’d wire in the harness and forget about it.
-As a road tester hopping from bike to bike on a regular basis, the battery option is really handy for me.
+As a road tester hopping from bike to bike on a regular basis, the battery option is really handy for me but if you own more than one bike it would be cheaper to buy more leads for batery connection.

 Battery power can also be great for those who don’t want to faff about connecting themselves to their bike, and could be essential in the now very rare example of someone riding something with 6V power.
 Otherwise, the fact that they pull just 1.5A means there should be very little impact on most bikes’ electrical systems.

-Heated gloves aren’t just great in the depths of winter – being able to ride through autumn and spring without bulky kit is a lot more enjoyable too.
+Heated gloves aren’t just great in the depths of winter – being able to ride through autumn and spring with warm hands is a lot more enjoyable too.

-The G901s have replaced my previous Keis G601 touring gloves, which I’ve used for the last five winters.
-The G601s are still working perfectly with no signs of wear or impending problems, but I’ve been testing the G901s from October through December 2024 on a selection of bikes including my own 2002 Yamaha Fazer, and a Yamaha MT-09, Zontes ZT350-T and BMW R1300GS.
-So far, they’ve done around 2,000 miles…
+The KEIS G901 heated gloves replaced my previous Keis G601 heated gloves, which I used for five winters.
+The G601s are still working perfectly with no signs of wear or impending problems, but I’ve been testing the G901s from October 2024 through December 2024 (review also updated in February 2026) on a selection of bikes including my own 2002 Yamaha Fazer, and a Yamaha MT-09, Zontes ZT350-T and BMW R1300GS.
+So far, they’ve done around 2,000 miles (updated review - current mileage is around 4000 miles).

 Pros & Cons